grantramsey/grantramsey.github.io/source/research.html.md

 *   [download-icon](/papers/2019-Nous-causal-inference.pdf) Climenhaga, N., DesAutels, L., and Ramsey, G. (2019) “Causal inference from noise” _Noûs_.
 [DOI: 10.1111/nous.12300](https://doi.org/10.1111/nous.12300)

-# The evoText project
+# Computational Frontiers in History and Philosophy of Science

-Charles Pence and I are constructing a tool for the automated text mining and analysis of the evolutionary biology journal articles.
-The central question in this project is: What insight can we gain about the nature and history of evolutionary biology by applying text analysis tools from the digital humanities to the evolutionary biology literature?
+The central question in this project is: What insight can we gain about the nature and history of science by applying text analysis tools from the digital humanities to the scientific literature?

 ## Website:

 *   The evoText website <http://www.evotext.org/> is still in beta.
 Over the coming months, we plan to implement more analysis tools and add more journal articles.
 Click [here](/ndworks.pdf) to read an article about evoText.
 This work is supported by [National Science Foundation Scholars Award #1456573](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1456573&HistoricalAwards=false).

 ## Related publications:
+*   Ramsey, G. and De Block, A.  (2022)  _The Dynamics of Science: Computational Frontiers in History and Philosophy of Science._ University of Pittsburgh Press.
+*   De Block, A. and Ramsey, G. (2022) “Tools, tests, and data: An overview of the new history and philosophy of science” in G. Ramsey and A. De Block (eds.) _The Dynamics of Science: Computational Frontiers in History and Philosophy of Science_, University of Pittsburgh Press.
 *   [download-icon](/papers/2018-ps-digital-hps.pdf) Pence, C. and Ramsey, G. (2018) “How to do digital philosophy of science” _Philosophy of Science_ 58: 930-941.
 [DOI: 10.1086/699697](https://doi.org/10.1086/699697).
 *   [download-icon](/papers/2016-shpbbs-evotext.pdf) Ramsey, G. and Pence, C. H. (2016) "evoText: A new tool for analyzing the biological sciences." _Studies in History and Philosophy of Biological and Biomedical Sciences_ 57: 83-87.
 [DOI: 10.1016/j.shpsc.2016.04.003](http://dx.doi.org/10.1016/j.shpsc.2016.04.003)